wp-plugins/share-this/README.txt

 **Make it Easier for your Users to Share your Content**
 Hovering Bar is always present on the left or right side of content, makes it easier for your users to share.
 It's always in view - even when your users scroll up and down the page.
 [Get the Hovering Bar Now!](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration#Plugin-Options)

-**Leverage Frictionless Sharing**
-[ShareNow](http://sharethis.com/publishers/get-sharenow) is the new social tool that allows you to leverage frictionless sharing without having to create your own custom solution and puts your users in control over how they share content.
-Placed on the right or left side of your content, ShareNow makes it easier for your users to share, delete and re-share to their social network timeline.
-Increase sharing activity on your site and add ShareNow!
-[FAQs](http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis)

 More information about the [ShareThis plugin for WordPress](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration)

-More information about the [ShareNow plugin for WordPress](http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis).
 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).